 Typical tasks carried out by bridge operators include controlling road traffic warning signals, raising and lowering bridges to allow waterway passage, and communicating with ship traffic.
 In order to operate the machinery and coordinate safe passage, a bridge operator must also maintain and inspect the equipment to ensure it's in safe, working condition.
 If an accident occurs, the bridge operator will be expected to prepare a report.
 If working in a supervisor position, workers may outline, evaluate, and oversee the activities of lower lock and bridge operators, as well as train new applicants.

 A bridge operator position usually only requires a high school diploma or GED.
-According to information gathered as of 2010 from bridge and lock tenders working in the field or experts in the field, O*NET OnLine reported 50% of workers had less than a high school diploma, while only 7% had taken any college classes.
+According to information gathered as of 2010 from bridge and lock tenders working in the field or experts in the field, O*NET OnLine reported 15% of workers had less than a high school diploma, while 65% had a high school diploma.

 The main requirement for this job is the ability to learn and follow directions.
 Training is typically done on the job over the course of a few days or even months.
 A passion for machinery, attention to detail, and the willingness to perform menial work is preferred.
 Good eyesight and communication skills are required as well.
 An advanced knowledge of local waterways and safety regulations could be of use, particularly for those looking to advance in the field.